Retail Sales (Firm Sale) - Business Magazines

 - If a voucher from a publisher controlled promotion is used the amount paid by the consumer is deemed to be the total of the cash paid to the retailer and any cash they paid for the voucher.

-Note: Copies sold to the retailer can be claimed as sales unless there is evidence to the contrary - for example the retailer distributes copies free to the consumer.
-For the avoidance of doubt, copies disposed of by the retailer (not provided to a consumer) do not need to be deducted from the claim.
+For the avoidance of doubt: copies disposed of by the retailer (not sold to a consumer) do not need to be deducted.

 4. The retailers’ ability to vary supply must not be unduly restricted